 - A student must earn a cumulative 3.0 GPA for all Richmont courses appearing on the transcript.
 (Richmont does not "round up" a GPA.) - Transferred courses, if accepted, appear on the transcript with the title of the course from the transferring institution and the credit hours of the course from the transferring institution or Richmont, whichever is less.
-No grade is recorded and no grade points are applied. - A student must earn a minimum grade of B in the following courses:
+No grade is recorded and no grade points are applied. - A student must earn a minimum grade of B- in the following courses before continuing in the clinical sequence:

-• CED 6113: Interpersonal Skills in Helping Relationships

-CED 6123: Ethical, Legal and Professional Standards in Professional Counseling and Marriage & Family Counseling
+CED 6113: Interpersonal Skills in Helping Relationships CED 6123: Ethical, Legal and Professional Standards in Professional Counseling and Marriage & Family Counseling